Facebook just unveiled Libra, its cryptocurrency rival to bitcoin

 Facebook changed the way we communicate.
-Now the social media giant wants to change how its 2.38 billion users think about cryptocurrency.
+Now the social media giant wants to change how its roughly 2.4 billion users think about using a cryptocurrency to make everyday purchases.

-The social network and its partners on Tuesday unveiled a digital coin called Libra, confirming details of a project that had been leaking out in dribs and drabs for months.
-Libra, which will be managed by a governing body and be backed by stable financial assets, is expected to debut in the first half of 2020.
+Earlier this week, the social network and its partners unveiled a global digital coin called Libra, confirming details of a project that had been leaking out in dribs and drabs for months.
+Libra, which will be managed by a governing body and backed by stable financial assets, is expected to debut in the first half of 2020.

-Over the years, the world's largest social network has allowed users to send money, purchase products from retailers and sell their own used clothing and furniture on its platform.
-With Libra, Facebook is encouraging all of those activities and more.
+Facebook and the Libra Association, the body that will govern the coin, hope to create a stable digital money that will give users confidence in its value and won't be subject to the wild gyrations of more recognized cryptocurrencies, such as bitcoin.
+The group is also trying to alleviate concerns that Libra could be used for money laundering or black market transactions, saying it would work with authorities around the world to ensure Libra conforms to regulations in multiple countries and jurisdictions.

+The efforts to woo politicians and regulators, however, seemed to fall flat.
+Almost immediately after the announcement, US and European politicians expressed concern about Libra, saying Facebook's history of privacy problems raised questions about whether it was a fit steward of people's financial data.

+The Libra project underscores Facebook's efforts to encourage its users to spend more time on the site or with its services by allowing them to send money, purchase products and sell their used possessions on its platform.
+If they do so, Facebook could create revenue streams beyond its dominant advertising business, which made up 99% of its $15 billion in sales in the first three months of 2019.

-Lisa Ellis, an analyst at MoffettNathanson Research, says Libra has the potential of being "highly" successful.
-"Payments is foundational to doing commerce," she said, "and this would be a significant step toward enabling that."
+"Payments is foundational to doing commerce," said Lisa Ellis, an analyst at MoffettNathanson Research.
+"This would be a significant step toward enabling that."

-The move also comes as Facebook doubles down on its private spaces.
-The company plans to make it possible for users to send messages without switching between Messenger, WhatsApp and Instagram.
-Calibra, the digital wallet Facebook created to store Libra, will be built into Messenger and WhatsApp, but not Instagram at first.
+The move in cryptocurrency comes as Facebook doubles down on its private spaces.
+The company plans to make it possible for users to send messages without switching between it's Messenger, WhatsApp and Instagram services.
+Calibra, the digital wallet Facebook created to store Libra, will be built into Messenger and WhatsApp, though not Instagram at first.

-Still, Facebook has to overcome its image problems amid a series of privacy scandals.
-The social network has alarmed lawmakers with the amount of personal data it gleans from users for ad targeting.
-Facebook says it will keep Calibra data separate from social data.

-Facebook and its partners, who formed a nonprofit called the Libra Association, say they're working to address these concerns.
+Facebook and the Libra Association say they're working to address these concerns.
 Libra will be backed by a reserve of assets consisting of "bank deposits and government securities in currencies from stable and reputable central banks."
 That suggests major global currencies, like the dollar and the euro, which don't fluctuate violently day to day.

-The Libra Association is also working with regulators around the world to ensure the cryptocurrency conforms to anti-money laundering rules.
-Getting all those ducks in a row will take time.

-Facebook isn't the first tech company to jump on the cryptocurrency band wagon.
-LINE, a Japanese messaging app, launched a digital token called LINK last year.
+Facebook isn't the first tech company to integrate payments into a service.
+Line, a Japanese messaging app, launched a digital token called Link last year.
 Chinese messaging app WeChat lets users link credit cards to make payments and money transfers, but banned cryptocurrency transactions.

-Facebook's size and international reach give it an advantage, according to analysts.
-Roughly 2.7 billion people use Facebook or its Instagram, WhatsApp or Messenger services.
-By contrast, LINE has less than a quarter of the number of users and WeChat has more than 1 billion users.
+Facebook's size and international reach, however, give it an advantage, according to analysts.
+Roughly 2.7 billion people use Facebook or Messenger, WhatsApp or Instagram.
+By contrast, Line has less than a quarter of the number of users and WeChat has about 1 billion users.

 "This starts to begin the conversation around social media platforms, which have been big political platforms over the last three or four years, becoming financial platforms to enable a global society," Jevans said.